JustSift/ReSift/docs/introduction/quick-glance.md

 function Person({ personId }) {
   const dispatch = useDispatch();

-  const getPerson = makeGetPerson(personId);
+  //                   👇👇👇  this is using the "fetch factory" const getPerson = makeGetPerson(personId);
+  //      👆👆👆 this is a "fetch instance"

   useEffect(() => {
     // 1) kick off the initial request